tmathmeyer/horriblesubs-downloader/readme.md

 Donate
 ------
-Instead of paying people who do actual work for your animes, you should pay the poor college student who made this shitty script in like an hour. you can donate your buttcoins here:
+Instead of paying people who do actual work to watch your shitty cartoons, you should pay the poor college student who made this script in like an hour.
+You can donate your buttcoins to me here:

 1EDyy6RhyrtCT4LAkVmZirS9RVrN29Mqks

 thx senpai